 Her goal was to offer a resource to help parents figure out whether or not a gap year is a good idea for their kids.

-Her keywords, ad copy, and overall strategy were sensible enough.
+Her keywords, ad copy, and overall strategy were sensible enough (always good for your PPC strategy).
 But even though her ad got more than 85,000 views, it only got 232 clicks and no sales.
 After spending $139 on this ad, she put it on hold.

 As it turns out, the key term generating the most views for her ad was “stories for kids,” which has nothing to do with taking a gap year.